pooltogether/pooltogether-api-monorepo/packages/api-check-for-prizes/README.md

-# `Pooltogether API - Gas Updater`
+# `Pooltogether API - Check for Prizes`

-This repo contains a Cloudflare Worker that is triggered by a cron job to keep the data in a Cloudflare KV store up to date.
-The worker also exposes `/update` which allows a manual trigger of the update.
+This repo contains a Cloudflare Worker that is triggered by a GET request to store a specific week for the provided Ethereum address in a Cloudflare KV store.

-This worker aggregates data from external sources and stores them in the KV so we are not reliant on their services.

 ## Instructions